GaretP/GaretP.github.io/index.md

 ![IMPORTS](Crypto Shot Imports.png)

 > Next is the base code, def bitcoin_code(); it pulls the URL's HTML script, looks for the updated price of the coin, and displays it.
+The xxx-xxx-xxx-xxx represents the user agents.

 ![BODY](Crypto Shot Pull.png)